Jarry1250/heartbeat/README.md

 # heartbeat
-A simple, semi-automated working hours tracker with multiuser support
+Heartbeat is a simple, semi-automated working hours tracker -- with multiuser support -- designed to address the basic problem with other simple time recording tools: that no-one can be bothered to fill them in properly, and when they do, they often misjudge their own hours.

+It works by fixing the earliest time you log on, and the latest time you log off.
+You can manually correct any entry.

 ## Licence
 Copyright (c) 2017 Harry Burt <http://www.harryburt.co.uk>.